kevinlawler/kerf1/README.md

 See a longer exposition of this topic on TimeStored: http://www.timestored.com/time-series-data/kerf-database

+Some IPC-related variables:

+    .Net.client - current integer handle of the now-processing client .Net.on_close - one-argument function called on the integer handle of the closing client

+Examples:

+    .Net.on_close: {[x] out 'client closed: ' join (string x) join '\n'}

+    send_async(socket, "a:2; display .Net.client; out ' is the client\n'")

 **CONTROL FLOW**

   Control flow is designed to be as generic as possible.
 You probably don't need it yet, but Kerf uses: